alperozisik/imc-blogs/setup development enviornment with OMH/blog.md

 - **port** is the value of the TCP port which the API is to listen requests on your local computer.
 You can change the value as it fits to your needs.
 It is important to know the port value while invoking API call while running on your computer
 - **tests** are the name of the tests automatically generated to be used for the tool to invoke a call.
 Each test is named in `<method><Endpoint name>` Some of the values are to be updated for the desired test effect.
 If you do not see tests section, it is not a mistake, your API has no endpoint-method defined.
 Tools will continue to run without tests section, just it cannot execute test from command line

-Any value entered here has no effect running the code on the deployed API implementation, this is soley used for the omce-tools that simulates OMH on your local computer.
+Any value entered here has no effect running the code on the deployed API implementation, this is solely used for the omce-tools that simulates OMH on your local computer.

 The values entered to the json file is not sufficient.
 There are several more changes to be performed.
 Please use the updated template below: